-Natural gas in considered as a transition energy between crude oil or coal and cleaner energy sources.
+Natural gas is considered a transition energy between crude oil or coal and cleaner energy sources.
 The European Commission considers natural gas should dramatically be reduced in the energy mix to meet its climate-neutral goal by 2050.
 It proposed that long-term contracts for fossil natural gas should not be extended beyond 2049.

 The proposals will be discussed by member states and European Parliament next year.
-Czech Republic will take the presidency of the Council of the European Union in July 2022 after France's 6-month tenure.
+The Czech Republic will take the presidency of the Council of the European Union in July 2022 after France’s 6-month tenure.